VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

 ## | Relationships
 - [**The Betrayer**](5.Characters/One-Use_Uncommon.md)
-  - There is *speculation* that The Betrayer is a future version of Cardboard Friend due to some of the suspicious things that they say in both *Hell’s Island Pt.1* and *Hell’s Island Pt.2*
+  - There is *speculation* that The Betrayer is a future version of Cardboard Friend due to some of the suspicious things that they say in both *I Am The Puppet (Hell’s Island Pt.1)* and *The Horror Continues (Hell’s Island Pt.2)*
    - The Betrayer says that they and Ghost were friends, but Ghost denies it \[12:25 - *The Horror Continues (Hell's Island Pt.2)*]
    - The Betrayer claims Ghost "found another friend," to which Ghost says that Toast has always been his friend; The Betrayer says that that wasn't always true and that Ghost was so lonely as a child \[22:54 - *The Horror Continues (Hell's Island Pt.2)*]